redelivre/redelivre/src/wp-content/plugins/facebook-thumb-fixer/readme.txt

 Go to Settings -> General and scroll down until you find 'Default Facebook Thumb'.
 Put the path to your fall-back image there.
 Make sure it's at least 1200x630 or 600x315.

+== How to set a Facebook App ID ==

+If you have a Facebook App, you can get the App ID from <a href="https://developers.facebook.com/apps/" target="_blank">your developer dashboard</a>.

+Specify your Facebook App ID Settings -> General.

 == How to set an object type ==

 <strong>Posts and Pages</strong>